cchaine/ECAP5-DPROC/docs/src/arch/5_architecture.rst

   The fetch module shall implement the instruction fetch stage of the pipeline.

-.. requirement:: A_INSTRUCTION_FETCH_01
-  :rationale: Pipeline stages are all run in parallel.

-  The fetch module shall fetch instructions continuously starting on the clock cycle after rst_i is deasserted, providing them to the decode module one after the other.

 .. requirement:: A_FUNCTIONAL_PARTITIONING_03

   The decode module shall implement the decode stage of the pipeline.